james4k/hxcppObjectGraphViewer/README.md

-To use, build your app with `-DHXCPP_GC_DUMP_OBJECT_GRAPH`, which will cause the program to dump an `object_graph.csv` file in the working directory after every GC.
+To use, build your app with `-DHXCPP_GC_DUMP_OBJECT_GRAPH`, which will cause the program to dump an `object_graph.csv` file in the working directory <s>after every GC</s> at peak memory usage.
 Select this file in the file selection dialog when you run hxcppObjectGraphViewer.

 The user interface is extremely crude right now.
 Here is how to use it: